stereobooster/edeap/Readme.md

 - [ ] npm package
   - export main class
   - export function sync/async
-  - config types
+  - export config types
-  - constants
+  - export constants
-  - update `textDimentsions` to be independent of DOM id
+  - update `textDimentions` to be independent of DOM id
-- [ ] check if it is possible to implement server side version of `textDimentsions`
+- [ ] check if it is possible to implement server side version of `textDimentions`
   - pass it as param so it would be possible to have versions for server and client
 - [ ] callback for color
 - [ ] demo (host online)
+  - add `@upsetjs/venn.js` for comparison
+  - add pan/zoom to SVG
 - [ ] memoization
 - [ ] add test for `generateDefaultLayout`